pandatix/go-cvss/README.md

 We are aware that manipulating a CVSS object does not provide the most value to your business needs.
 This is why we paid a big attention to the performances of this module.

-What we made is making this module **0 to 1 allocs/op** for the whole API.
+What we made is making this module **0 to 1 _allocs/op_** for the whole API.
-This reduces drastically the pressure on the Garbage Collector, without cutting through security (fuzzing ensures the API does not contain obvious security issues).
+This reduces drastically the pressure on the _Garbage Collector_, without cutting through security (fuzzing ensures the API does not contain security issues).
 It also reduces the time and bytes per operation to a really acceptable level.

 The following shows the performances results.
 We challenge any other Go implementation to do better :stuck_out_tongue_winking_eye: